Let us know how we can help you:

 713-869-3783

 Any presentation regarding Holy Orders should begin with the word vocation or calling.
-Within the Church, all members all called by God to spread the gospel, minister to those in need, and lift up the needs of others in prayer.
-This is the vocation of baptism, being called to become and live as a disciple of Christ.
+Within the Church, all members are called by God to spread the gospel, minister to those in need, and lift the needs of others in prayer.
+This is the vocation of Baptism, being called to become and live as a disciple of Christ.

-Still, yet there is the lesser-known special vocation of being a consecrated virgin vowed to the single life and prayer.
+Still, there is the lesser-known particular vocation of being a consecrated virgin vowed to the single life and prayer.

 Then, there is the call to public ministry through the sacrament of Holy Orders.
-Here men are called to the three separate offices of the Church’s public ministry – deacons (the diaconate), priests (the presbyterate), and bishops (the episcopacy).
-Each of these is a calling to the public ministry of service to the Archdiocesan Church.
+Here, men are called to the three separate offices of the Church’s public ministry – deacons (the diaconate), priests (the presbyterate), and bishops (the episcopacy).
+Each is a calling to the public ministry of service to the Archdiocesan Church.

-Note that in the Archdiocese of Galveston-Houston admissions for men interested in becoming deacons requires that a man is between the ages of 32 and 52, that he may be married in the Church or single, and must have the consent of his wife.
+Note that in the Archdiocese of Galveston-Houston, admissions for men interested in becoming deacons require that they be between the ages of 32 and 52, maybe married in the Church or single, and have the consent of their wives.

-If you sense that God may be calling you to a special ministry as a sister, brother, consecrated virgin, deacon, or priest, reach out to Fr.
-Phil, Deacon Dwight, or Deacon Larry, or any member of the parish staff.
-We will help you get connected with the right person to explore how God may indeed be calling you.
-You can also, contact the Archdiocesan Office of Vocations.
-For information concerning the permanent diaconate, contact the parish office, or the Archdiocesan Office of Diaconate Formation.
+If you sense that God may be calling you to a particular ministry as a sister, brother, consecrated virgin, deacon, or priest, reach out to Fr.
+Vincent, Deacon Dwight, Deacon Larry, or any parish staff member.
+We will help you connect with the right person to explore how God may call you.
+You can also contact the Archdiocesan Office of Vocations.
+Contact the parish office or the Archdiocesan Office of Diaconate Formation for information concerning the permanent diaconate.